JetBrains/teamcity-documentation/topics/jacoco.md

 classpath

 </td>

 <td>

-Space\-delimited set of path patterns in the form of `+|-:[path]` to scan for classfiles to be analyzed.
+Space-delimited set of path patterns in the form of `+|-:[path]` to scan for classfiles to be analyzed.
 Libraries and test classfiles do not need to be listed unless their coverage is wanted.

 </td>